 Ordering and Training Information

 Training: Program staff from agencies adopting Project AIM attend a 2- or 3-day training in which they learn about the intervention objectives, why it works, and how to conduct the program in their setting.
 They also have the opportunity to practice intervention delivery skills, and identify agency-specific intervention strategies.
 Facilitators must be certified to implement Project AIM.
-A two to three day training session costs $2,500 to $4,500 plus travel arrangements depending on the size of the training.
+A 2- to 3-day training session costs $1,210 per trainee plus travel and accommodations arrangements for 2 trainers.